How to Know Your Prakriti in Ayurveda for Better Health and Balance

 The prakriti meaning is extended to your mental and emotional inclination as well.
 Ayurveda relates body and consciousness; therefore, you should find your prakriti to match your outside habits with the inside.
 With a change in your nutrition, daily routine, and beauty products (e.g., herbal oils or mild products, like Ayurvedic face cream), you regain the natural rhythm and shine.

-After knowing your constitution, Ayurveda suggests customized daily rituals (Dinacharya), in order to keep it in harmony.
+After knowing your constitution, Ayurveda suggests customized daily rituals through Dinacharya for radiant skin in order to keep it in harmony.
 This is the point where the importance of prakriti in Ayurveda is real.
 The various routines are an advantage of each dosha:

 Prakriti and Emotional Well-being